Infrared Scan with Every Home Inspection

 Most sellers are honest and are often surprised to learn of defects uncovered during an inspection.
 Realize that sellers are under no obligation to repair everything mentioned in the report.
 No home is perfect.
 Keep things in perspective.
 Don't kill your deal over things that don't matter.
 It is inappropriate to demand that a seller address deferred maintenance, conditions already listed on the seller's disclosure, or nit-picky items.

-What the Heck is a Home Inspection Anyway?
+What the Heck is a Home Inspection in Raleigh NC Anyway?

 A home inspection is a non-invasive, visual examination of a residential dwelling, designed to identify observed material defects within specific components of the home.
 Components may include any combination of mechanical, structural, electrical, plumbing, and other essential systems or portions of the house, as identified and agreed to by the client and the home inspector before the inspection process.